 The deeper meaning of each of Hopper’s pieces is intentionally left open-ended to encourage creativity of thought and self-exploration of how we co-exist and interact with nature.
 He believes leaving some things to the imagination is where the magic and true connection to art happens.

 The natural seasonal transformation of the Arboretum’s grounds will provide an ever-changing backdrop for the exhibit, so plan on visiting the installation several times throughout the year it’s installed.
 Officially opens May 28, although you can visit now and watch the sculptures take shape.

-Feed your adventurous side in the Children's Garden
+Feed Your Adventurous Side in the Children's Garden

-The highlight of the arboretum for parents with children under 10 years old is the award winning, five-acre interactive Children’s Garden and hedge maze, a nature lover’s paradise.
+The highlight of the arboretum for parents with children under 10 years old is the award-winning, five-acre interactive Children’s Garden and hedge maze, a nature lover’s paradise.
 Ten themed gardens, bursting with interactive and learning-based play, will keep your kids on the move and engaged while they're checking out various ecosystems that exist around the world.
 Kids will spot birds, turtles, frogs, squirrels, chipmunks and dragonflies in the Adventure Woods and the Backyard Discovery Gardens.
 They can put their bare feet in the stream and feel the smooth rocks, climb up rope bridges and pretend to be pirates in the tree houses.
 All they need is an imagination and a sense of adventure.

 Not only are children safe and secure within the boundaries of the Children’s Garden, extraordinarily friendly and knowledgeable volunteers and staff mill about the area, welcoming conversation and offering guidance.

-Make the most of Summer at the Arboretum!
+Make the Most of Summer at The Arboretum

-What else is at the Arboretum?
+What Else Will You Find at the Arboretum?

-4100 IL Rte 53
+4100 IL Rte 53, Lisle

 — Wendy Altschuler